 In freight logistics, there is a constant tension between shippers and their transportation service providers.
-Negotiations tend to be adversarial and predicated on the belief - by both parties - that they represent a zero-sum game.
-What is good for the carrier must necessarily be bad for the shipper, and vice-versa.
+Negotiations tend to be adversarial and predicated on the belief - by both parties that they represent a zero-sum game.
+What is good for the carrier must necessarily be bad for the shipper and vice-versa.

-However, shippers and carriers will both benefit from initiatives that seek to minimize detention.
-While the individual benefits differ between shippers and carriers, the commonality is that a reduction in detention time has the net impact of increasing asset and labor productivity which will drive down costs for both parties, as we can see in Figure 9.
+However, both shippers and carriers will benefit from initiatives that seek to minimize detention.
+While the individual benefits differ between shippers and carriers, the commonality is that a reduction in detention time has a net impact of increasing asset and labor productivity, which will drive down costs for both parties, as shown in Figure 8.